xoeye/xoto3/README.md

   for parameter values larger than what SSM will accept by automatically splitting your values and reconstructing them on gets.

-- A piped multiprocessing pool that actually works on AWS Lambda, without shared memory.
-Sure, you can only get ~2 VCPUs with max RAM, but 2 is better than 1 if you need to crunch some numbers (or generate lots of presigned URLs).

 Various other utilities are included as well - feel free to poke through the source code.

 None of these features "rely" on any of the others, so all of the